MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

 4. Select **Hero Card** from the **Card type** dropdown menu.
 Leave the title blank because you're already prompted with the display text.
 Select the plus (+) icon to add new actions so that the user can select a response to send to the bot.

-    o	Select the plus (+) icon twice to add two actions.
+5. Select the plus (+) icon twice to add two actions.
 For the first action, select the following values:

-   1. **Action type** - imBack
+    6.	**Action type** - imBack

    2. **Action value** - MedicationRefill

    3. **Action title** - "Medication Refill"

-    o	For the second action, fill in the following values:
+6. For the second action, fill in the following values:

  1. **Action type** - imBack

 2.  **Action value** - LiveAgent

         3. **Action title** - "Live Agent"